Training for Staff

 Training for PGR Supervisors

 We offer two online modules focused on supporting Post-Graduate Research students.
+You can complete these irrespective of whether your role.

-Sign up via Training Catalogue
+Sign up via Training Catalogue.

 Suicide Prevention Workshop: explores myths/facts, challenges, and supports you in confidently responding to someone at risk of suicide, as well as exploring escalation pathways via the Crisis Pathway